Nonequilibrium dynamical cluster theory: Interaction quench: 1D Hubbard model

-{\it Results. } In Fig.~\ref{1d hubbard} we plot the time evolution of the double occupancy $d(t)=\langle \hat{n}_{\uparrow}(t)\hat{n}_{\downarrow}(t)\rangle$, along with the jump, $\Delta n(t)$, at the Fermi energy ($\epsilon(\bm k)=\epsilon_F$) in the momentum distribution $n(\bm k,t)=\langle c_{\bm k\sigma}^\dagger(t) c_{\bm k\sigma}(t)\rangle$ for the 1D Hubbard model calculated with DCA.
-We have also displayed for comparison the results of DMRG, DMFT, and the second-order lattice perturbation theory ($\Sigma^{(2)}$).
+As a first application, we study the interaction quench $U(t)=0\to U>0$ for the Hubbard model, starting from the noninteracting zero-temperature state.
+We plot the time evolution of the double occupancy $d(t)=\langle \hat{n}_{\uparrow}(t)\hat{n}_{\downarrow}(t)\rangle$, along with the jump $\Delta n(t)$ in the momentum distribution $n(\bm k,t)=\langle c_{\bm k\sigma}^\dagger(t) c_{\bm k\sigma}(t)\rangle$ at the Fermi energy [$\epsilon(\bm k)=\epsilon_F$].
+Figure~\ref{1d hubbard-A} (Fig.~\ref{1d hubbard-B}) shows results for the 1D Hubbard model calculated by the DCA with cluster type A (B).
+We also plot for comparison the results of DMRG, DMFT, and the second-order lattice perturbation theory ($\Sigma^{(2)}$).
 The number of $k$ points is $N=1024$ for the methods other than DMRG.
-Compared to the infinite-coordination Bethe lattice where $d(t)$ relaxes rapidly \cite{EcksteinKollarWerner2009}, DMFT predicts a damped oscillation in $d(t)$ for 1D lattice.
-As we proceed to DCA with $N_c\ge 4$ where the momentum space near the Fermi energy and the band edge can be distinguished, the oscillations are more pronounced.
+Compared to the infinite-coordination Bethe lattice, where $d(t)$ relaxes rapidly,\cite{EcksteinKollarWerner2009} DMFT predicts a damped oscillation in $d(t)$ for the 1D lattice.
+DCA with $N_c={\rm 2B}$ (i.e., $N_c=2$ with cluster type B) is exactly equivalent to DMFT due to the Brillouin-zone symmetry [Fig.~\ref{1d hubbard-B}(a)], while the DCA result for $d(t)$ with $N_c={\rm 2A}$ is overall smaller than that of DMFT having a damped oscillation [Fig.~\ref{1d hubbard-A}(a)].
+As we proceed to DCA with $N_c\ge 4$ where the momentum space near the Fermi energy and the band edge can be distinguished, the oscillations become more pronounced.
 This suggests that the oscillation originates from the divergence of the density of states at the band edges in 1D.
-In fact, the oscillation period is roughly $2\pi/(4J)$ ($4J$ is the bandwidth of 1D lattice).
-The DCA results quickly approach the exact DMRG (a fair agreement is already seen at $N_c=4$).
+In fact, the oscillation period is roughly $2\pi/(4J)$ (with $4J$ being the bandwidth of the 1D lattice).
+As $N_c$ is increased, the cluster-type (A or B) dependence becomes weaker, and the DCA results converge to the exact DMRG.
+If we take an average of the results obtained from DCA over the cluster types A and B (Fig.~\ref{1d hubbard-average}), the convergence to DMRG in the limit of $N_c\to\infty$ is notably accelerated, with a fair agreement already seen even at $N_c=4$.